Nagal makes singles cut for Tokyo Olympics; AITA pairs him with Bopanna, withdraws Sharan | Sports-Games

 Prajnesh Gunneswaran was ranked 148 on June 14 and it remains to be seen if he also makes the cut by the time the deadline ends at 8:30pm IST.

 ''ITF has confirmed Nagal's entry for singles.
-We spoke to him and he accepted his entry.
-We have approached IOA and requested to arrange for his accreditation,'' Anil Dhupar, AITA's secretary general, told said.
+We have approached IOA and requested to arrange for his accreditation,'' Anil Dhupar, AITA's secretary general, said.

 Since the ITF is giving priority to singles players for filling up the men's doubles draw, AITA sniffed a chance to get a spot by fielding Nagal with Bopanna, who was earlier nominated with Divij Sharan.